dearimgui/dear_bindings/docs/Readme.md

 * Python 3.8x+ (3.7x+ most likely works but 3.8 is the currently tested version)
 * [ply](https://www.dabeaz.com/ply/) (Python Lex-Yacc, v3.11 tested)

+# Recent changes

+* v0.05 introduced significantly enhanced type information in the JSON output, and experimental support for generating bindings for ImGui backends
+  * Note that there are a number of small changes in the JSON format related to this that will require modification to code that consumes the JSON files - search [Changelog.txt](Changelog.txt) for `BREAKING CHANGE` for full details
+* v0.04 introduced a number of bugfixes and other tweaks

+You can see a full list of recent changes [here](Changelog.txt).

 # Differences with cimgui